storacha/specs/w3-deal.md

 Broker can invoke `deal/sign` capability with `DealProposal` in (`nb` field).
 Storefront MUST encode supplied `DealProposal` (`nb` field) into a CBOR block and then sign it with a wallet private key.

-Provider MUST response with raw bytes of the signature.
+Provider MUST respond with raw bytes of the signature.

 ## HTTP Interface